 No-Scalpel Vasectomy Trends in Toowoomba & QLD

-In recent years, Vasectomy has experienced a steady growth in its popularity among Tooowoomba and QLD men seeking permanent contraception.
+In recent years Vasectomy has experienced a steady growth in its popularity among Toowoomba and Queensland men seeking permanent contraception.
 This trend suggests that more and more people are recognising the overall convenience, safety and reliability of this procedure.

 Many families choose Vasectomy as their family planning method because it is truly a “set it and forget it” method – and importantly – carries a significantly lower risk than tubal ligation for women.